google/closure-templates/documentation/reference/delegate-templates.md

   ...
 {/deltemplate}
 ```

-The delegate template names are not within the file's namespace; namespaces only
-apply to basic templates.
-Instead, delegate template names are just strings that
-are always written in full.
-They can be any identifier or multiple identifiers
-connected with dots.

 The variant in a `deltemplate` command must be a string literal containing an
 identifier.
 If no variant is specified, then it defaults to the empty string.